3 Ways Teaching English to Teenagers Isn’t as Scary as You Think

 2. Find topics that are relevant to their lives

 Early in my teaching career, I realized that the debates and scenarios in the book just didn’t cut it with teenagers.
-You can’t rely on a textbook to keep teenagers engaged and motivated.
 Their motivation and willingness to participate will be a direct result of your creativity and ability to adapt.

 At their age, I’ve found conversation and debate topics need to cover something they have direct experience with.
 It’s hard for them to sustain the kinds of hypothetical debates we typically have in adult speaking lessons.